johny1122/AI-Project-Gobblet/README.md

 Final project in the course 'Introduction to Artificial Intelligence' at The Hebrew University

 -- Usage --
+    install the requirements with (create before a virtual environment if needed):
+    ``pip3 install -r requirements.txt``
+    Running command: ``python3 gobblet.py <ARGS>``
-    Running with human agent only works with adding --display and cannot run with more the one additional agent
+    Running with human agent only works with adding --display and cannot run with more the one additional agent.
+    Arguments:

-    --display\tAdd this argument to show GUI (only works with 2 agents) --iterations\tNumber of rounds between each two agents (default is 1) --agents\tList of agents to run each one against the others:
+    --display       Add this argument to show GUI (only works with 2 agents) --iterations    Number of rounds between each two agents (default is 1) --agents        List of agents to run each one against the others:
         ALL     insert all agents except Human
         H       Human(human controlled agent)
         R       Random (performs random actions)